Why do sunroof seals shrink? The science behind seal degradation

 - Carpets, headliners, and seat cushions become saturated

-- Electronics in floor panels are exposed to water
+- Electronics in the floor are exposed to water

-- Mold and mildew growth in carpets and insulation
+- Mold and mildew in carpets and insulation

 - Corrosion of metal components and electrical connections

-- Electronic failures in modules located under seats or in floor areas
+- Electronic failures in modules located under seats or in the floor

 - Structural damage to composite materials that absorb water

-- The problem often appears 3-5 years after purchase (when warranties expire) and sometimes even sooner.
+- The problem often appears 3-5 years after purchase (right as warranties expire), and sometimes sooner

 - Vehicles in sunny climates are affected more quickly

-- The issue affects specific model years across multiple brands
+- The issue shows up across specific model years and multiple brands

 - Replacement seals may eventually shrink again